-Everyday sustainability University Housing is combining the student learning experience and sustainable initiatives University Housing provides sustainability education and infrastructure to more than 8,500 residents.
+Everyday sustainability University Housing is combining the student learning experience and sustainable initiatives University Housing provides sustainability education and infrastructure to more than 8,600 residents.
 A coordinated effort in August, called Hunker Down with Housing, organizes and ensures packaging from new futons, mini fridges and appliances are properly recycled during the move-in process, said Christy Tweedy, University Housing's sustainability coordinator.
 "Volunteers separate cardboard, plastic film and Styrofoam," said Tweedy.
 "Plastic film and Styrofoam do not go into our mixed recycling stream, but they go to the Center for Hard to Recycle Material."
 Student ambassadors known as EcoReps, engage in educational efforts and provide guidance to housing residents.
 Haley Swanger served in the Myers Community as an EcoRep by educating residents about the compost tumbler, located outside of Rutherford Hall.
 This tumbler speeds up the food decomposition process to reduce methane in landfills.
 "I have tabled in Myers to teach residents how to compost and the purpose of it by handing out bananas as a tool to explain the issue of methane in landfills," Swanger explained.
 EcoReps learn how to communicate with peers in their halls and use critical thinking skills to reduce environmental impact in their halls, said Tweedy.
 Another key initiative to reduce impact is the Green Cup Challenge, which is an energy conservation competition between residence halls during October.
 This past year, the highest electricity reduction from baseline was 21 percent.
 "We also suggest making residence hall events zero-waste by having students bring their own mugs in exchange for something like a cookie.
 We also offer zero-waste event kits with reusable dining utensils, plates and cups," Tweedy said.
 The focus on reusing items carries into the move-out process during Dawgs Ditch the Dumpster and Donate, when students donate their futons, shelves and other items to local nonprofit organizations.
 This year the Dawgs Ditch the Dumpster and Donate program prevented roughly 20 roll-off loads of trash-around 50,000 pounds-from being deposited into landfills.
 To be a part of these efforts, housing annually requests volunteers to assist with move in and move out.
-Housing's newest sustainability initiative involves collecting compostable materials from the residence halls.
-Nearly all halls now have a compost bin, into which residents may place food scraps, which are then collected and converted at UGA's Bioconversion Center.
-From there, the compost is used all over campus, including at the UGArden, a teaching farm that grows food for hungry community members.
+STAFF SPOTLIGHT SECURITY COORDINATOR Security coordinator RICKY YOUNG and his team are used to taking on challenges that come their way.
+Not only are they a visible presence on campus helping to deter and/or handle various problems, they also respond to some maintenance and facilities issues, as well as building security.